The Foods You Should Be Eating To Get Your Daily Dose Of Vitamin E

 As an antioxidant, vitamin E plays an important role in cardiovascular health, as it's been shown to help prevent the oxidation of LDL cholesterol (a contributor to atherosclerosis), reduce formation of blood clots, and improve vasodilation.
-Several observational studies have found that an increased vitamin E intake from food sources was associated with up to a 35 percent reduced risk of death from heart disease.
+Several observational studies have found that an increased vitamin E intake from food sources has a protective effect against the risk of death from heart disease.
 But vitamin-E-rich foods may be all you need—clinical trials haven't found that regular vitamin E supplementation does anything to reduce heart disease risk or death.

 5. Protects against cognitive decline.

 Over time, the cumulative damage to our brain's neurons caused by free radicals can contribute to neurodegenerative diseases like Alzheimer's.
 So, researchers have speculated that getting adequate levels of antioxidants like vitamin E in your diet may help counter the damage.
 And this seems to be true—to a point.
-In one study, vitamin E consumption from foods or supplements was associated with less cognitive decline over three years among elderly patients.
-However, most clinical trials do not show any benefit of using vitamin E supplements to maintain cognitive performance or slow its decline, so for now, skip the pills and focus on vitamin-E-rich foods instead.
+Although further research is warranted, studies suggest that vitamin E (along with vitamin C and beta carotene) consumption plays a protective role in age-related cognitive decline. .
+Most clinical trials do not show any benefit of specifically using vitamin E supplements to maintain cognitive performance or slow its decline, so for now, skip the pills and focus on vitamin-E-rich foods instead.

 6. Keeps your vision sharp.

 Macular degeneration is one of the most common causes of vision loss as we age.
 And, while we don't know exactly what causes it, oxidative stress is likely one culprit—which means antioxidants may help prevent or slow its progression.
 Studies have shown that people with relatively high dietary intake of vitamin E (around 30 IU, or internal units, per day) are about 20 percent less likely to develop macular degeneration than people consuming less than 15 IU per day.
-It's not clear just how beneficial vitamin E supplements are for eye health, but one study found that people reduced their risk for advanced macular degeneration by 25 percent by taking a supplement containing a combo of vitamin E, beta-carotene, vitamin C, zinc, and copper.
+It's not clear just how beneficial vitamin E supplements are for eye health, but research supports a slowed progression of advanced macular degeneration in those taking antioxidant vitamin and mineral supplements (containing vitamin E).